Collaborative Threshold Watermarking: Robustness Analysis

 \subsection{Adaptive Fine-Tuning}

-We assume that a participant who participated in the training and knows that the algorithm in use tries to remove the watermark, leaving the knowledge gained through the training.
-One way of achieving this is to estimate the bias by accumulating the gradient over the training process and use it as an \textbf{estimated key} $\tau'$ to remove the watermark.
-The attack can be formulated as an optimization problem to minimize the following loss function :
+We assume an adaptive attacker who participated during training and estimate the watermark direction by accumulating gradient information from intermediate checkpoints.
+Let $\tau'$ denote the resulting estimated key, and let $\theta$ denote the current model parameters during fine-tuning.
+The attacker then fine-tunes the model to reduce its alignment with $\tau'$ by minimizing

-where $\mathcal{L}$ is the model's utility loss and $\alpha$ controls the tradeoff between the utility loss function and the removal objective.
+where $\mathcal{L}$ is the model's utility loss, and $\alpha$ controls the tradeoff between the utility loss function and the removal objective.
 When $\alpha=0$, this reduces to standard fine-tuning.
 We evaluate $\alpha \in \{0.1,0.3,0.5,0.7\}$.
 Other hyperparameters (epochs, optimizer, batch size) match fine-tuning.
 For each epoch, we log accuracy and $z$-score.
 Pareto frontiers are constructed by retaining non-dominated points in the $(\text{accuracy}, z)$ plane.

-Optimizing to minimize the signal of the estimated key improves the fine-tuning attack effectiveness.
+Optimizing to minimize the signal of the estimated key improves the effectiveness of the fine-tuning attack.
 Increasing $\alpha$ drives $z$ down more rapidly, but once $z$ falls below the detection threshold ($z<4$), the model also exhibits very high accuracy degradation.